moveslikejaekyu/Portfolio/README.md

      * 9.- [Supervised Learning with scikit-learn Course](StatementofAccomplishment(5).pdf)

  5. ### Coursera
- And also here I attached the proof of the finished chapters on Coursera platform.
+ Here is the proof that i finished Machine-Learning courses on Coursera.
+For me

   ![Coursera1_Kyu](Coursera1_Kyu.png)